pminnebach/AzureSku/README.md

 # AzureSku
 A public repo containing all known Azure SkuId and SkuPartNumber mapped to their friendly name.

+At the moment this is still experimental, as I try and figure out what the best way of representing this data is.
+Everything is thus subject to change untill v1.0.0.

 ## How to use

 ```PowerShell